Mujer embarazada, consejos de hacer mudanza en el embarazo

 • Reserve light tasks for yourself: sorting, labeling, coordinating.

-Illustration of brown cardboard packing boxes used for moving and home storage.
-Ideal as more economical single-wall corrugated cardboard boxes for clothing, accessories, or personal items.
-An eco-friendly and recycled packaging option, perfect for home use.
+Illustration of brown cardboard packing boxes used in moving and home storage.
+Ideal as more economical single-wall cardboard boxes for clothes, accessories, or personal items.
+An option for eco-friendly and recycled packaging, perfect for domestic use.

 5. Rest regularly and listen to your body

-Both during the preparation and on the day of the move, schedule frequent breaks.
-If you notice fatigue, dizziness, or discomfort, stop immediately and resume when you feel well enough.
+Both during preparation and on moving day, schedule frequent breaks.
+If you feel tired, dizzy, or uncomfortable, stop immediately and resume when you feel up to it.

 • Use reminders every 45–60 minutes to take breaks.